yaomeng1/PersonalizedStrategyUpdates/README.md

-# Evolution of collective cooperation under personalized strategy updates
+# Evolution-of-cooperation-under-personalized-strategy-updates

-Code for the paper "Personalised strategy updates dominate the evolution of collective cooperation".
+Code for paper "Personalised strategy updates dominate the evolution of collective cooperation".

 The codes include the function: